 Jennifer Friedland-Stora, Owner, Operations Manager

 In 2014 she found her way to coastal Maine by way of her brother Mike Friedland, owner and operator of Willard Square Home Repair (WSHR.).
 He presented her with the opportunity to help manage WSHR from her home office in NY.
 In a few short years she managed to turn a crew of handymen and women into seasoned “technicians” and the business was flourishing.
-She managed all of this while continuing to treat patients, raise a family, and care for a mother with Alzheimer’s.

 In her spare time you will find Jennifer shuttling her daughter to and from lacrosse, volleyball and ninja classes.
 She loves baking with her family, taking an early morning class at SolidCore, or just soaking in the sunshine and salty Atlantic Ocean air while walking along one of the many local beaches NY has to offer.